plgd-dev/hub/docs/guide/developing/resources.md

 For precise description of arguments of given functions please refer to the iotivity-lite documentation.

 #### Determine which resource types can populate the collection

 ```C
 oc_collection_add_supported_rt(col, "oic.r.switch.binary");
 ```

+Supported resource types are visible through `oic.if.baseline` interface in a property `rts` of the collection.

 #### Enable create operation on the collection resource

 ```C
 oc_resource_bind_resource_interface(col, OC_IF_CREATE);
 ```

+Supporting creating resource is visible through `oic.if.baseline` interface in a property `if` of the collection.
+The property must contains `oic.if.create` interface.

 #### Define constructor and destructor
 ```C